KJFBarton/Sound_of_New_Temples_v4/README.md

-# What do the temples of now sound like?
+# What do the temples of a failed future sound like?

 ```
 [N]ot ambience, not tone, style, or aesthetics… but tempo, rhythm, and